Henry723/HairCuttingGL/README.md

 The simulation allows the user to interact with and enables the ability to split hair cards in real time for games.
 The aim of this project is to enable a method to cut hair cards to solve the absence of cutting hair cards in real time from modern gaming and for personal learning.

-## Hair generation adhere to bezier curve to create different hair card shape and curls
+## Hair generation adhere to bezier curve to create different hair card shapes and curls
 <img width="448" alt="Screenshot 2023-04-10 233148" src="https://user-images.githubusercontent.com/35936697/231092466-04ae5b35-1128-4520-a765-52f43aba18b2.png">
 <img width="448" alt="Screenshot 2023-04-10 233102" src="https://user-images.githubusercontent.com/35936697/231092517-11160f98-3072-453f-aedc-431b8bc7af06.png">